 Xbox Series S review: verdict

-It is stylish, can run today's games perfectly (and will run next-gen titles, too) and is selling even at launch for a really attractive price point.
+It is stylish, can run today's games perfectly (and will run next-gen titles, too) and is selling for a really attractive price point.

 It does, though, have a bit of an issue in my mind with stock storage capacity and each gamer who considers it should really weigh up whether 364GB of space will be enough for their needs before pulling the trigger.